You got Tropical Storm Danny moving up there, and you got other storms moving in.

 Did you know that the pig flu is obviously a racist virus?

-I mean, the pig flu knows that when it somehow ends up in the body of a black or Hispanic to get even worse than when it gets in the body of a white.
+I mean, the pig flu knows that when it somehow ends up in the body of a black or Hispanic, to get even worse than when it gets in the body of a white.

-The report echoes some unpublished information from Boston that found that three out of four Bostonians hospitalized from pig flu were black or Hispanic.
+According to a study in Chicago, the report echoes some unpublished information from Boston that found that three out of four Bostonians hospitalized from pig flu were black or Hispanic.

-Now that might be why there were so few blacks on the caravan route yesterday.
+Now, that might be why there were so few blacks on the caravan route yesterday.

 At the end of the time, I was sober.

-Because all the blacks are in the hospital because of pig flu.
+And now I know why, because all the blacks are in the hospital because of pig flu.

-The cause for the difference is probably not genetic health officials say.
+The cause for the difference is probably not genetic, health officials say.

 Of course not.